 We’ve got an app for that.
 Pocket used to be called Read It Later and it does exactly that – with a couple of taps, you can save articles, tweets, news pieces and the like to read at a more convenient time, over any of your synced devices, whether offline or on.
 Not only is everything you need in one place, Pocket beats its real-life counterparts in another key respect - it’s really difficult to accidentally put its information through the wash.

-Headspace isn’t technically anything to do with work – it’s a mediation app which gives you quick 10-minute lessons to boost your mindfulness and up your zen.
+Headspace isn’t technically anything to do with work – it’s a meditation app which gives you quick 10-minute lessons to boost your mindfulness and up your zen.

 The benefit for you in the workplace is twofold.
 Firstly, short breaks away from your computer boost productivity by giving your brain a chance to reset and recharge.
 Secondly, meditation itself makes you better at your job by reducing your stress levels, improving your focus and encouraging creativity and innovative thinking.